First Taranaki War: Pratt's sapping campaign

 From 22 January, the day before the attack on No.3 Redoubt, Pratt began employing the Royal Engineers to systematically apply the technique of sapping to advance towards Te Arei.
 Excavating through night and day under frequent fire, Pratt's sap extended 768 yards and crossed the rifle pits of the Huirangi pā, prompting Māori to abandon the pā and fall back on Pukerangiora.
-Despite widespread criticism for his slowness and caution, Pratt pressed on towards Te Arei, creating the most extensive field-engineering works ever undertaken by British troops in New Zealand.
+Despite widespread criticism for his slow progress and caution, Pratt pressed on towards Te Arei, creating the most extensive field-engineering works ever undertaken by British troops in New Zealand.
 Five more redoubts were built as the saps continued to the edge of the cliff above the Waitara River, but ceased after the intervention of Kingite chief Wiremu Tamihana, who helped negotiate a truce.
 A ceasefire was formally effected on 18 March 1861, ending the first phase of the Taranaki War.
 For his actions on 18 March, Colour-Sergeant John Lucas was awarded the Victoria Cross.

-By early 1861, settler opinion was evenly divided on Browne's stance against Māori and the fairness of the Waitara purchase and many believed the British had little hope of wearing the enemy down with further military campaigns.
+By early 1861, settler opinion was evenly divided on Browne's stance against Māori and the fairness of the Waitara purchase.
+Many believed the British had little hope of wearing the enemy down with further military campaigns.
 Even Pratt expressed doubts the war could be won.
 The district had also suffered great economic hardship, with immigration all but coming to a stop and the destruction of three-quarters of farmhouses at Omata, Bell Block, Tataraimaka, and settlements nearer the town.